VyasRSrinivasan/stock-market-prediction/README.md

 - The **transition matrix** is learned from historical data and captures patterns like "after a great day, what usually happens next?"
 - During simulation, the model randomly picks the next state according to those learned probabilities, then computes the next price from the state's average return.

+**State bucketing modes:**
+- **Quantile** — divides all historical returns into N equal-sized groups by percentile.
+More states give a finer picture of the return distribution.
+- **Volume (Low / Average / High)** — uses 3 fixed buckets relative to the historical mean return.
+Returns more than half a standard deviation below the mean are *Low*, within half a standard deviation are *Average*, and above are *High*.

-Because the model is stochastic (random), running it twice with different `--seed` values will give different simulated paths.
+Because the model is stochastic (random), running it twice with different seed values will give different simulated paths.
 This reflects the genuine uncertainty in future prices.

 ---

+## AI Analysis (Optional)

+The **AI Analysis** feature uses Retrieval-Augmented Generation (RAG) to combine the Markov model's quantitative output with qualitative context from the news:

+1. **News fetching** — `rag.py` pulls the latest headlines and summaries for the ticker from Yahoo Finance.
+2. **Prompt construction** — All articles are included in a structured prompt alongside the model's simulation results (current price, simulated end price, state labels, etc.).
+3. **Claude API call** — The prompt is sent to `claude-opus-4-6` with adaptive thinking enabled.
+Claude synthesizes the quantitative and qualitative signals into a 3–5 paragraph analysis.
+4. **Sources** — The articles used are surfaced in a collapsible Sources section in the UI, each with a clickable link to the original article.

+To use this feature you need a free Anthropic API key from [console.anthropic.com](https://console.anthropic.com/).

+---

 ## Limitations

 - This is a **simplified educational model**.
 Real markets are far more complex.
-- The model only uses past return history — it ignores news, earnings, macroeconomic events, etc.
+- The Markov model only uses past return history — it ignores news, earnings, macroeconomic events, and other factors.
 - Simulated paths are one possible scenario, not a forecast.
+- The AI Analysis reflects recent headlines but cannot access real-time data, predict future events, or account for information not present in the news summaries.
 - **Do NOT use this for real investment decisions.**

 ---